 Doctor of Philosophy in Social Work

-The goal of the University of Kansas School of Social Welfare Ph.D. program is to prepare students to become leaders nationally and internationally in advancing social work practice and policy through research, teaching, and scholarship.
+The University of Kansas School of Social Welfare Ph.D. program prepares students to become leaders nationally and internationally in advancing social work practice and policy through research, teaching, and scholarship.
 Our students graduate from the program with the critical knowledge and skills they need to become innovative stewards of the discipline who generate and disseminate knowledge as researchers, scholars and educators.
-The school is known nationally and internationally as a prime innovator in the Strengths Perspective for social work practice.
-Ph.D. students have played a key role in advancing this work to its 21st century applications.
+The program offers effective options for building knowledge by initiating systematic inquiry into methods, forms, and outcomes of social work practice and social welfare policy.

 Program Highlights